-The unaudited interim condensed consolidated financial statements of the Group have been prepared on a historical cost basis, except for land properties under property and equipment and investment properties that are stated at fair value.
+The unaudited interim condensed consolidated financial statements of the Group have been prepared on a historical cost basis, except for land properties under property and equipment and investment properties that are stated at fair value and assets held for sale that are stated at lower of cost and fair value less cost to sell.
 The unaudited interim consolidated financial statements are presented in Philippine Peso, which is the functional and presentation currency of the Group.
 All amounts are rounded to the nearest thousands, unless otherwise indicated.